When Pink Floyd Celebrated Their Final Tour on ‘Pulse’

 The disc's soggiest stretches, perhaps inevitably, focus on Floyd's two most recent LPs, The Division Bell and 1987's A Momentary Lapse of Reason – both filled with expertly crafted but sometimes forgettable material.
 One exception is the sultry "Coming Back to Life," which features one of Gilmour's most expressive vocals.
 Unlike the other late-era Floyd material on Pulse, "Life" feels more alive onstage, the grittiness of Gilmour's vocal adding an emotional dimension lacking in its slick studio counterpart.

 Pulse marks the end of an era for Pink Floyd, documenting the band's final full tour.
-(In 2005, they reunited – with Waters – for a brief set at the Live 8 concert in London.)
-And that sense of finality gives the album an importance its performances probably don't earn.
-No, Pulse isn't a revelation, but it still remains an essential piece of any Floyd fan's collection.
+They reunited with Waters in 2005 for a brief set at the Live 8 concert in London.)
+That sense of finality gives the album an importance its performances probably don't earn.
+No, Pulse isn't a revelation, but it still remains an essential piece of any fan's collection.